DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

     In **Microsoft Entra Id** / **Manage** / **App Registration**, select **ODM Application**, and then click **Manifest**.

+    The Manifest feature (a JSON representation of an app registration) is currently in transition.
+    [**AAD Graph app manifest**](https://learn.microsoft.com/en-us/entra/identity-platform/azure-active-directory-graph-app-manifest-deprecation) will be deprecated soon and not editable anymore starting 12/2/2024.
+It will be replaced by the **Microsoft Graph App Manifest**

-    As explained in [accessTokenAcceptedVersion attribute explanation](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#accesstokenacceptedversion-attribute), change the value of **accessTokenAcceptedVersion** to `2`.
+    As explained in [accessTokenAcceptedVersion attribute explanation](https://docs.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#accesstokenacceptedversion-attribute), change the value to 2.

     ODM OpenID Liberty configuration needs version 2.0 for the issuerIdentifier.
 See the [openIdWebSecurity.xml](templates/openIdWebSecurity.xml) file.

-    It is also necessary to set **acceptMappedClaims** to `true` to manage claims.
-Without this setting, you get the exception `AADSTS50146: This application is required to be configured with an application-specific signing key.
-It is either not configured with one, or the key has expired or is not yet valid.` when requesting a token.
+    It is also necessary to set **acceptMappedClaims** to true to manage claims.
+Without this setting, you get the exception **AADSTS50146: This application is required to be configured with an application-specific signing key.
+It is either not configured with one, or the key has expired or is not yet valid.** when requesting a token.

+    With **Microsoft Graph App Manifest**:
+    *  **acceptMappedClaims** is relocated as a property of the **api** attribute
+    *  **accessTokenAcceptedVersion** is relocated as a property of the **api** attribute and renamed **requestedAccessTokenVersion**

     Then, click Save.

 # Deploy ODM on a container configured with Microsoft Entra ID (Part 2)